Peugeot to seek wage deal as slump threatens goals

-PARIS PSA Peugeot Citroen (PEUP.PA) said it will seek labour concessions from French unions to help meet turnaround targets after sales fell a further 6.5 percent in the first quarter.
+PARIS, April 23 PSA Peugeot Citroen said it will seek labour concessions from French unions to help meet turnaround targets after sales fell a further 6.5 percent in the first quarter.

 The struggling French carmaker, which is scrapping 8,000 domestic jobs and a major assembly plant, will begin union talks in the second quarter, Chief Financial Officer Jean-Baptiste de Chatillon told reporters on Wednesday.